avillela/kratix-playground/oteloperator-promise/README.md

-# OTel Collector for Lightstep Promise
+# OTel Operator for Jaeger

-This creates and installs an OTel Collector configured to send traces to [Lightstep Observability](https://app.lightstep.com).
+This creates and installs an OTel Operator configured to send traces to [Jaeger](https://jaegertracing.io).
+It also deploys a sample Go service so that you can test your connectivity.

 1. Install Kratix